Ludmila Frajt: Biography

 Ludmila (Lida) Frajt was born in Belgrade, Yugoslavia into a family of musicians.
-Her father Jovan (Jan) Frajt, born in 1882 in Plzen (nowadays in Czech Republic), settled in Serbia in 1903.
+Her father Jovan (Jan) Frajt, born in 1882 in Plzeň (nowadays in the Czech Republic), settled in Serbia in 1903.
 He worked as a violinist, organist, conductor, composer and music publisher.
 He founded a publishing house Edition Frajt in Belgrade.
 After his death in 1938, his son Stevan Frajt, also a musician, continued to run this family business.

 Ludmila Frajt received her first music lessons at home; then she attended the Belgrade Music School, where one of her teachers was Josip Slavenski.
 In 1938 she enrolled to study composition at the newly founded Belgrade Music Academy (nowadays Faculty of Music), with Miloje Milojević.
 Her studies were interrupted by the World War II.
 After the country was liberated, she resumed her study.
 However, her professor Milojević died in 1946, and therefore she graduated with Josip Slavenski as the first female graduate in composition.
 (Another prominent Serbian female composer, Ljubica Marić, was educated in Prague).

 Aside from their professional relationship, Frajt and Slavenski also developed a close personal friendship, with Slavenski and his wife Milana Ilić serving as witnesses at Ludmila Frajt's wedding to Mile Franović.
 Unfortunately, Franović was killed at the Syrmian Front, only three years after they got married.
 After this tragedy, the young widow never remarried.

 From 1946 to 1952, Ludmila Frajt was Head of the Music Department at Avala Film; from 1952 to 1958 she was a Deputy Music Editor at Radio Belgrade; and then, from 1958 until retirement, she was the Secretary of the Music Committee of Yugoslav Radio-Television (ЈРТ) in Belgrade.
 Aside from composing, she was also involved with ethnographic research, and she avidly collected archaic folk instruments.

 She died in Belgrade, aged 80.